Pytorch

 May 4, 2018 — September 10, 2024

 Successor to Lua’s torch.
-Evil twin to Googles’s Tensorflow.
+Evil twin to Google’s Tensorflow.
 Intermittently ascendant over Tensorflow amongst researchers, if not in industrial uses.

 PyTorch has a unique [sic] way of building neural networks: using and replaying a tape recorder.

-Of course the overhead is only zero in the sense that a creative accountant can make a profitable business’s tax liability zero; rather, they have shifted the user overhead around a little so that it doesn’t count.
-However it is less annoying to change stuff compared to the version of tensorflow that was current at the time they wrote that.
-Discounting the hyperbole, pytorch still provides relatively convenient, reasonably efficient autodiff and miscellaneous numerical computing, and in particular, massive community.
+Of course, the overhead is only zero in the sense that a creative accountant can make a profitable business’s tax liability zero; rather, they have shifted the user overhead around a little so that it doesn’t count.
+However, it is less annoying to change stuff compared to the version of Tensorflow that was current at the time they wrote that.
+Discounting the hyperbole, PyTorch still provides relatively convenient, reasonably efficient autodiff and miscellaneous numerical computing, and in particular, a massive community.

 1 Getting started